MicrosoftDocs/well-architected/well-architected/service-guides/azure-machine-learning.md

 >
 > Also included are _recommendations_ on the technology capabilities that can help materialize those strategies.
 The recommendations don't represent an exhaustive list of all configurations available for Azure Machine Learning and its dependencies.
 Instead, they list the key recommendations mapped to the design perspectives.
 Use the recommendations to build your proof-of-concept or to optimize your existing environments.
 >
-> The following foundational architecture demonstrates many of the key recommendations: [Baseline OpenAI end-to-end chat reference architecture](/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat).
+> The foundational architecture [Baseline OpenAI end-to-end chat reference architecture](/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat) demonstrates many of the key recommendations.

 ##### Technology scope